open-quantum-safe/liboqs/README.md

 To build with `kex_code_mcbits ` enabled:

-	./configure --enable-mcbits
+	./configure --enable-mcbits [--with-sodium-dir=<..>]
 	make clean
 	make

-To build with `kex_ntru` enabled:

-	./configure --enable-ntru
-	make clean
-	make

 ### Building with `sig_picnic` enabled

-The `sig_picnic` signature algorithm is not enabled by default since it requires external libraries (libssl-dev and libm4ri-dev) and a parameters generation preprocessing step.
+The `sig_picnic` signature algorithm is not enabled by default since it requires:
+- external libraries (`openssl` and `m4ri`);
+- to download and setup `picnic`;
+- a parameters generation preprocessing step.

+To install the library on macOS:

+	brew install openssl homebrew/science/m4ri

+To install the library on Ubuntu:

+	sudo apt install libssl-dev libm4ri-dev

 To download the Picnic source code: